Send in your application

 The system of remuneration of the CEB's permanent staff members is structured around:

 Emoluments of Appointed Officials, Governor and Vice-Governors, range from 21 447 to 28 192 euros per month for 2012.

-The post-employment benefits the Bank offers its permanent staff members are, for the most part, laid down in the CEB's Pension Scheme Rules.
+The post-employment benefits the Bank offers its permanent staff members are, for the most part, laid down in the CEB's Pension Scheme Rules and in the Second Pension Scheme (staff members having taken up duty on or after 01/01/2014).
 In particular, these set forth the conditions that must be met in order to be entitled to a pension and the methods for calculating the amount of benefit.

 Who can become a member of the Bank's staff?

 What type of candidate profile does the CEB look for?

 The main areas of expertise in which the CEB seeks to recruit include: preparation and monitoring of loan projects; technical advice (sustainable development, education, housing, etc.) and procurement; treasury and funding; economy, but the CEB also recruits in the fields of human resources, auditing, IT, etc.

 The conditions of employment for the Bank’s permanent staff are for the most part laid down in the CEB’s Staff Regulations.
 The recruitment policy and its implementation are laid down in Part II and Appendix II of the Staff Regulations.

 Vacancies for permanent posts open to external recruitment are published in official vacancy notices containing a description of the post and the qualifications and experience required of candidates.